nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 Now each class can override and specialize inherited behavior, or simply choose to let the parent class' logic run, depending on the situation.

-## Pracice: More Attractive Attractions
+## Practice: More Attractive Attractions

 Your critter types are in much better shape, so it's time to overhaul the attractions, too, and apply some inheritance magic to them.
 After all, what happens when Bobby announces he's adding a "Monkey Island" or "Big Kat Kountry"?